cyqclark/fedlearn-algo/demos/random_forest/README.md

 For the remote version:

+### Star network topology
+With start network topology, coordinator is deployed on a server which connect all the clients.
+In this case, one could run a training process demo as the following:

 1) create a config file (for example `config.py`).
 A demo config file is included as `config.py`